Fiona De Londras

 Colleges, School and Institutes

-Professor de Londras is the joint editor-in-chief of the Irish Yearbook of International Law.
-She was, for six years, co-editor of the journal Legal Studies in which capacity she also sat on the Executive of the Society of Legal Scholars; she continues to serve on the Society’s Equality, Diversity and Inclusion Committee.
+Professor de Londras is editor of the Human Rights Law Review (OUP) and former editor of Legal Studies and the Irish Yearbook of International Law.
+She is a member of the EDI Committee of the Society of Legal Studies, the AHRC Peer Review and Strategic colleges, and the law sub-panel for REF2021.
 She is a member of the editorial advisory committees of Irish Studies in International Affairs, the University of Wales Press series on International Law, the The Hague Justice Journal, the International Journal of Law in Context, and the IALS Open Book Service for Law.

 Prof. de Londras’ work strives to consider law in context, and almost always adopts a comparative approach drawing insights from comparative constitutional law in particular, but also international law and international human rights law.
 In some of her work there is an empirical element; for example, the SECILE project (on EU counter-terrorism) was heavily empirically informed having engaged in a structured manner with dozens of stakeholders.
 Professor de Londras’ research work has been funded by the European Commission FP7 fund, the British Academy, the Joseph Rowntree Charitable Trust, and under the auspices of an ERC grant held in the Israel Democracy Institute.
 In 2017 Professor de Londras was awarded the Philip Leverhulme Prize in Law, which is supporting her full-time research agenda from November 2018-2021.